 New architectural policy programme

-A proposal for a new architectural policy programme has been prepared for Finland, which was submitted in January 2021.
+Finland’s new architectural policy programme (apoli), published in January 2022.
+The programme sets out objectives and measures for developing the sustainability of the built environment comprehensively until 2035.
 The work took into account the changes that have an impact on our future, how these could affect the built environment, and how architecture may help improve the quality of our living environment.

 Finland’s first architectural policy programme was published 20 years ago.
 It set out objectives for public measures that advance the development of architecture.
 While in recent years the programme has evolved at the local level, it has not been updated at the national level since 1998.

 The new national architectural policy programme was drafted by a working group appointed by the Ministry of Education and Culture and the Ministry of the Environment, while the Ministry of Economic Affairs and Employment was also closely involved in the work.

 The working group looked at how architecture could meet social challenges, including: